 Rilke’s belief that we require “existential anxiety in order to begin” that somehow soulful questioning is a gateway to self-knowledge and thus contentment, isn’t new.
 But no one put it quite so rapturously.
 Rilke’s writing is referenced frequently – more than other philosophers of his era – it’s difficult to believe that so much of it came from this thin epistolary.

-I believe Rilke’s current favor (like Hesse in the 70s) is because, above all, Rilke’s writing is extremely maternal and hopeful.
+I believe Rilke’s current favor (like that of German novelist and philosopher Hermann Hesse in the 1970s) is because, above all, Rilke’s writing is extremely maternal and hopeful.
 It is directive, yes, but moreover, it is caring, nurturing and reassuring.

 You are so young, all still lies ahead of you, and I should like to ask you, as best I can, dear Sir, to be patient towards all that is unresolved in your heart and try to love the questions themselves like locked rooms, like books written in a foreign tongue.